JackKelly/light-speed-io/planned_design.md

 ![Planned design for LSIO](planned_design.svg) ([Original Google Draw version of this diagram](https://docs.google.com/drawings/d/1cpRai2k9y2Y9v4ieaof33FT27uB4JlK_rJL9Lvbj4MM/edit?usp=sharing).)

+(See [this code sketch](https://github.com/JackKelly/light-speed-io/blob/new-design-March-2024/src/new_design_march_2024.rs) for some concrete ideas for how this can work.)

 My hope is to categorise the crates into several different levels of abstraction:

 ## Abstraction level 1: Data input/output